Andrea900/RL_LunarLander_discrete/README.md

 # RL_LunarLander_discrete
-Implementation of Deep Q-Learning and Double DQN algorithms in LunarLander-v2 environment.
+Implementation and performance evaluation of Deep Q-Learning and Double DQN algorithms in LunarLander-v2 environment.

 In order to run the notebooks, you can use the latest official TF-Docker container, with both Tensorflow 2.4.1 and Jupyter Notebook.